-Here are some really fun piano chord progressions to try out!
+Here are some really fun chord progressions to try out!
 Play the chords in your right hand, the root of the chord in the left (bass) and hum or sing along!

 The three chord progression, (or 1 4 5 chord progression) is the most common of all.
 With just three chords ( I, IV and V) you can accompany almost any tune!